 Looking to fly from London to Tokyo?
 Read our guide on how to do so cheaply—written by someone who has made the trip many times!

-Travel hacking aside (see below), there are usually some standard cheap flight options to get yourself from London to Tokyo.
+Quick tip: Getting an air miles credit card, like the BA Amex card is a must, but travel hacking aside (more below), there are usually some standard cheap flight options to get yourself from London to Tokyo.

 You’re pretty likely to save at least 30% off the cheapest direct flight fares if you choose a transfer flight via one of the cheaper routes/airlines.
 Unfortunately these transfers can be quite laborious with the extra travel time and sometimes extreme distance they add to your journey.